-It’s probably because you don’t have a proper monitor suitable for photo editing, or it’s not calibrated.
+It might be because you don’t have a monitor suitable for photo editing, or it’s not calibrated.

 [Note: ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 Photography and graphic work require color accuracy and, most importantly, broad color range.

 Out of the numerous display types on the market, there’s only one that consistently provides these.
 The technology is called IPS, an abbreviation for In-Line Switching.

 IPS monitors generally offer great color coverage, often displaying the full sRGB spectrum, and most of Adobe RGB too.
 After calibration, you’ll get an accurate and full-color display.
 They give you wide viewing angles and outstanding brightness levels.